7 Core Product Design Skills

 Developing T-Shaped Expertise

-• Deep expertise in two or three core skills such as Research or Strategy.
+Deep expertise in two or three core skills like Research or Strategy.
+Broad awareness across all seven areas so they can collaborate and contribute across disciplines.

-This model encourages designers to grow in multiple directions, rather than climbing a single ladder.
+This model encourages growth in multiple directions instead of just climbing one ladder.

 Example: What Growth Looks Like